This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 A nasogastric (NG) tube is put into your nose and down into your stomach.
 Food or medicine may be given through your NG tube.
 This helps your mouth rest and heal.

-Caregivers will use a sponge or soft toothbrush to clean your mouth.
+Healthcare providers will use a sponge or soft toothbrush to clean your mouth.
 You may also need to rinse your mouth with a medicated mouthwash.
-Caregivers will give you petroleum jelly to put on your lips to decrease pain and help them heal.
+Healthcare providers will give you petroleum jelly to put on your lips to decrease pain and help them heal.

 - Telemetry is continuous monitoring of your heart rhythm.
 Sticky pads placed on your skin connect to an EKG machine that records your heart rhythm.

-- Caregivers will measure how much liquid you get and urinate.
+- Healthcare providers will measure how much liquid you get and urinate.
 If you get up to use the bathroom, ask healthcare providers if they need to measure your urine or bowel movement before you flush the toilet.

 - Pain medicine will be given to decrease pain.
 Do not wait until the pain is severe before you ask for more medicine.